 Jimmy Johnson brags that back in the day, back when the Muscle Shoals Sound Studio was firing on all cylinders, he recorded a new album every week.
 Jimmy stayed in demand as both a music producer and sound engineer, but he was also the versatile guitarist for the sound studio’s legendary house band, famously called “The Swampers.”
 I contacted him recently, and we spoke about Annette Snell, the R&B singer who died in the Southern 242 plane crash on April 4, 1977, just hours after completing her first recording session at his studio.
 Johnson remembered her quite well, and recalled her powerful drive and enormous talent.
-We also spoke about his talented younger brother Earl, an engineer who tragically lost his life in the same plane crash.
+We also spoke about his accomplished younger brother Earl, an engineer who tragically lost his life in the same plane crash.

 –The Jimmy Johnson Interview–